-Introduced in 2021-22, the programme received a 4.6/5 rating and is recommended by 100% of the participants who provided feedback.
+In 2023-24, the programme received a 5/5 rating and is recommended by 100% of the participants who provided feedback.

 More on the Postdoctoral Leadership Programme

 Leadership is notably involved in building an independent research career and developing proposals and fellowships.
 Researchers willing to become independent academics should look into understanding the funding landscape and system, build grant-writing skills and identify and apply for funding opportunities to build their track record.